Azure Files geo-redundancy for large file shares (preview)

 This section lists considerations that might impact your ability to fail over to the secondary region.

-Storage account failover will be blocked if a system snapshot doesn't exist in the secondary region.
+- Storage account failover is blocked if a system snapshot doesn't exist in the secondary region.

-Copy operations in progress will be aborted when a failover occurs.
+- Copy operations in progress are aborted when a failover occurs.
 When the failover to the secondary region completes, retry the copy operation.

-To test storage account failover, see initiate an account failover.
+To failover a storage account, see initiate an account failover.